refractionPOINT/lce_doc/docs/events.md

 ### MODULE_MEM_DISK_MISMATCH
-Generated when a mismatch between the contents of memory and the expected module on disk is found, can be an indicator of process hollowing.
+Generated when a mismatch between the contents of memory and the expected module on disk is found.
+Can be an indicator of process hollowing.

 Platforms: Windows, Linux, MacOS